 - Knowing when mounting losses reflects a flaw in your trading strategy.

-- Limiting the impact of your losses on your financial health.
-(Beyond your trading account.)
+- Limiting the impact of your losses on your financial health ( even beyond your trading account).

 This list is not exhaustive.
-But they give you a sense of what to focus on when you design your trading plan.
+But it gives you a sense of what to focus on when you design your trading plan.
 Think of all the ways you could lose, and plan what to do in each scenario.

 When you lose, you have two options.
 You lose in a calm and controlled manner.
-Or you lose your shit.
+Or you lose your mind and freak out.

-This article sets the stage for you to do some essential pondering.
+This discussion sets the stage for you to do some essential pondering.

-But epiphanies are not read.
-They are what you get when an idea suddenly clicks in your mind, and you internalize a new viewpoint.
+The thing is, you don’t read epiphanies.
+Instead, they are what you get when an idea suddenly clicks in your mind, and you internalize a fresh viewpoint.

 You’ll know it when it comes.